kinnala/scikit-fem/docs/tutorial.rst

 Tutorial
 --------

-This is a walkthrough of the basic features of scikit-fem.
+This is a walkthrough of the basic features of scikit-fem that are needed in most finite element computations.

 Creating meshes
 ###############

+The finite element assembly requires using subclasses of :class:`skfem.mesh.Mesh`.
+Underneath, the mesh is stored in two arrays: vertex locations and :math:`n`-tuples defining the elements.
+Based on these two arrays, :meth:`skfem.mesh.Mesh.__init__` precomputes various useful mappings between the topological entities of the mesh.

-The default constructors of :class:`~skfem.mesh.Mesh` classes create simple meshes of unit intervals :math:`\Omega = [0,1]^d`.
+The default constructors of :class:`~skfem.mesh.Mesh` classes create simple meshes of unit intervals :math:`\Omega = [0,1]^d` where :math:`d` is the dimension of the domain.

 .. code-block:: python